Can two wrongs make a right?

 Jamie Turner is Professor of Engines at KAUST.
 He owns a BMW K1200S and loves two-strokes.

-Head into stores to grab your latest issue, or why not subscribe to Bike and never miss an issue!
-Right now you can enjoy 6 issues for just £19.99 with our festive offer - what are you waiting for?
+Enjoying your read?
+Why not head into stores to grab your latest issue, or even better, subscribe to Bike Magazine and never miss an issue!

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us